Types Of Car Sensors And What They Do

 On the high end, cars can have more than 200 sensors, depending on the number of safety, convenience, and performance features present.
 These include sensors to record tire pressure, the distance of the car to outside obstacles, if passengers are present in a seat, and so much more.

-Just remember, if a warning light appears on your dashboard, it’s because a sensor caught something out of the ordinary.
+Just remember, if a warning light appears on your dashboard, it’s because a sensor caught something unusual.
 Not sure what the different dash lights mean?
 Check out our guide covering what each symbol looks like and means.

 You Might Love These